hpcugent/vsc_user_docs/mkdocs/docs/HPC/only/gent/available_software/detail/KerasTuner.md

 module load KerasTuner/1.3.5-foss-2022a
 ```

-*(This data was automatically generated on Wed, 06 Mar 2024 at 15:51:26 CET)*
+*(This data was automatically generated on Fri, 08 Mar 2024 at 09:35:19 CET)*

 | |accelgor|doduo|donphan|gallade|joltik|skitty|
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: |
 |KerasTuner/1.3.5-foss-2022a|x|x|x|x|x|x|

+### KerasTuner/1.3.5-foss-2022a

+This is a list of extensions included in the module:

+keras-tuner-1.3.5, kt-legacy-1.0.5